drenedo/johndeere/README.md

 ### Rounding values in the aggregation

 Values store in the database are rounded to two decimal places.
-This assumption could lost some precision.
+This assumption could lost some precision in sum of values.

 ## Requirements